Gluten-Free Chocolate Beet Muffins

 Chocolate beet muffins on a white surface seen from above.

-How to make GF chocolate beet muffins
+How to make the best GF chocolate beet muffins

 Preheat the oven to 350°F (180°C).
 Butter or spray 15 regular muffin tins or line with paper cups.